Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience.

 If you are selected for our competitive, reduced-tuition Public Affairs Fellowship, you will:

-- Serve 15-20 hours a week at your placement site while taking graduate courses in the evenings full time through the academic year.
+- Provost fellows serve 15 hours a week at your placement site while taking graduate courses in the evenings full time through the academic year.

 - Earn your 32-credit Master of Public Affairs in one year.